Key Points

 - A little drooling

-- Little spots of blood on chewing toys (It should be really small, anything excessive might be cause for concern)
+- Little spots of blood on chewing toys (It should be really small, and excessive blood should be cause for concern)

-Though it might be shocking to find a puppy tooth on your floor, know that this is a normal part of your puppy’s growth.
-Puppies’ teeth will fall out during the first four to six months of their life, and they should gain their permanent teeth after six months old.
+Though it might be shocking to find a puppy tooth on your floor, this is a normal part of your puppy’s growth.
 While puppy teething can be a rough time for both you and your pup, know that it doesn’t last forever.
-Be sure to stock up on safe chewing toys, cold treats, and don’t hold back on the cuddles!
+In the meantime, be sure to stock up on safe chewing toys, cold treats, and don’t hold back on the cuddles!